Skip to content

 Shoutout-for-shoutout (S4S).
 You promote their page, they promote yours.
 Simple, free, and effective.

 Joint content.
 Create content together and both post it.
-Both audiences have a reason to check out the other creator — and cross-audience conversion rates are typically high because the trust of the recommending creator transfers.
+Cross-audience conversion rates are typically high because the trust transfers.

 Live collaborations.
 Go live together on Twitter Spaces, Instagram Live, or TikTok Live.
 Live content drives high engagement and profile visits — and profile visits from warm, pre-recommended audiences convert exceptionally well.